SvanBoxel/organization-workflows/README.md

 # Organization workflows app

 This GitHub app allows you to centrally manage and run multiple [GitHub Actions](https://github.com/features/actions) workflows across multiple repositories.
 Currently this is a limitation in GitHub Actions, as it only allows you to configure and manage Actions workflows on a repository level.
-This app helps you to - for example - define central workflows for linting, compliance checks, and more.
+This app helps you - for example - to centrally define central workflows for linting, compliance checks, and more.

 ## Installation
-You can install the app by clicking here<placeholder_url>.
+You can install the app by [clicking here](https://github.com/apps/organization-workflows-production).
 Make sure you install it on all repositories:
 <img width="400" alt="Screenshot 2020-12-18 at 17 12 00" src="https://user-images.githubusercontent.com/24505883/102635920-4247eb80-4154-11eb-9ec2-0cb8bc58196c.png">

 If you don't want to install it on all repositories, then make sure to at least include the `.github` repository of your organization.